argoproj/argoproj/community/README.md

 * [Argo Workflows](https://github.com/argoproj/argo-workflows) - Container-native Workflow Engine
 * [Argo Rollouts](https://github.com/argoproj/argo-rollouts) - Progressive Delivery with support for Canary and Blue Green deployment strategies

+For the purpose of governance, there is one additional project:

+* [Argo Helm](https://github.com/argoproj/argo-helm) - Helm chart for Argo

 ## Community Meetings

 Approvers and leads for each project are responsible for organizing regular community meetings to provide status updates and solicit feedback.